foersterst/dbw_report1/dbw_report1_git.md

     ## 5  13.69231    9.388602      2.584374
     ## 6  14.69089   10.143621      2.317855

-In this case, as I did not know which wing to use, I took the mean of the two wings for each species, something like this: (wing\_right + wing\_left)/2.
+As I did not know which wing to use, I took the mean of the two wings for each species, something like this: (wing\_right + wing\_left)/2.
 These values were added to a new column called “mean\_wl\_lep”.